mirror/boost/boost/libs/parameter/doc/index.rst

 Now it's time to put some more realistic defaults in place.
-We'll have to give up our print statements—at least if we want to see the defaults work—because as we mentioned, the default values of these parameters generally aren't printable.
+We'll have to give up our print statements—at least if we want to see the defaults work—since, the default values of these parameters generally aren't printable.

 Instead, we'll connect local variables to the arguments and use